opensourcecu/opensourcecu.github.io/_posts/2016-03-04-ford-credit-link.md

 layout: post
 title: "Things we like: Ford Credit Link"
-excerpt: "Ford Credit Link has the automaker tapping into the Sharing Economy with an app that allows up to six co\-lessees to share the lease cost, reserve the car, and split the payment among the group."
+excerpt: Ford Credit Link has the automaker tapping into the Sharing Economy with an app that allows up to six co\-lessees to share the lease cost, reserve the car, and split the payment among the group.
 legacy: false
 draft: false
 author: